theonize/Currier/Topic/Adullam.md

 I believe that the gifts of the Spirit are not fully expressible in the institutionalized Church.
 I believe the blood of Christ is inaccessible in the institutionalized Church.
 I believe that the Father is unsearchable in the institutionalized Church.
 To me this is plain as daylight: born-again believers (truest Church members) are sitting idle in institutions - which was never the plan for us.
+Non-believers thrive in the institutions.
 The most natural setting for Church-work is in the home.